U Tianu, u Taganu di Aragona, Easter tradition in the middle of Sicily

 • The traditional dish is cooked in a terracotta pot, which gives it its name “U Tianu” (from “tegame” meaning pot).

-The most distinctive element of the Aragonese timbale is its traditional cooking vessel.
-This dish was historically prepared in special terracotta containers called “tegani” or “tiani,” made from clay sourced from the nearby Maccalube volcanic reserve.
+This dish was historically prepared in special terracotta containers called “tegani” or “tiani,” made from clay sourced from the nearby Macalube volcanic reserve.
 These clay vessels give the dish its name and impart a unique flavor that cannot be replicated in modern cookware.
 While contemporary versions might use ceramic bakeware, the traditional terracotta pot remains central to authentic preparation and is often preserved as a family heirloom.